Guduscani: History

 In the Frankish Annals, the Guduscani are mentioned as allies to the Carolingians, and the Duke Borna is mentioned as "dux Dalmaciae", "dux Dalmatiae et Liburniae" and "dux Guduscanorum".
-However, there exist different semantic readings of the source, some saying that Borna was the duke of Guduscani, of Guduscani and Timočani or a separate duke from both of them.
+However, there exist different semantic readings of the source, some saying that Borna was the duke of Guduscani, or of Guduscani and Timočani or a separate duke from both of them.

 Borna seemingly was the first titled duke, i.e. prince (dux) of Guduscani, which indicates that the Guduscans initially could have been the temporary basis of Borna's authority and could have occupied a much larger territory from Bribir (river Guduča, a confluence of Krka river) in Dalmatia to Gacka in Lika, south of Lower Pannonia.
 The old consideration that the Guduscani originated from the territory of Moesia (present-day Serbia) and that together with the Timočani became allies of the Franks is disputable due to lack of evidence and arguments.

 In 818 they were part of an envoy of Borna sent with the other South Slavic tribes (nationes) of Timočani and Praedenecenti (possibly an off-shot of Abodrites) to the court of Louis the Pious in Herstal.
 Some scholars also related them to the Khashānīn (possibly Kashubians) mentioned by Al-Masudi.
 In 819 alongside Borna fought against Ljudevit, the Duke of the Slavs in Lower Pannonia.
 They were part of the army of Borna against Ljudevit at the Battle of Kupa (819) but deserted before the battle.
 Borna conquered their lands again upon returning from the battle.